commonality/generator-community/README.md

 > [![Learn how to make a Pull Request with free training][prs-welcome-badge-image]][prs-welcome-url]
 >
 > We welcome contributors with [Pull Requests][prs-welcome-url]!
+>
+> :raising_hand: New to Pull Requests?
+Take this [free online Pull Request course][prs-welcome-url] to learn how to submit changes to GitHub projects.

 Contributions in the form of GitHub pull requests are welcome.
 Before embarking on a significant change, please adhere to the following guidelines: